rackeric/cloudmanifest/README.md

 ## Other Stuff

-You will need to export an environment variable named 'SECRET' with the firebase api key.
+You will need to export an environment variable named `SECRET` with the firebase api key.